 She then ran away from her home in 1983 and went into hiding along with her friend in Vienna.
 Police found her within 20 days and returned her back to her parents.
 She later rejoined her waitress course and completed the same to get a job in the nearby city.

-How Elisabeth Fritzl Land in the Basement
+How Elisabeth Fritzl Landed in the Basement?

 In the year 1984, Josef Fritzl called Elisabeth to assist him in refitting a door in the basement of their home in Austria.
 Elisabeth unaware of his intentions and how life will turn after this event went down the stairs to help her father.
 When she was about to leave the place, she was held over by a small cloth piece soaked in ether over her mouth and nose.